#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Focus on accomplishments

 Never list job duties on your resume.
-Recruiters care about what you achieved, not what your assigned duties were, so make sure your bullet points don’t read like a job description.
+Recruiters care about what you achieved, not your assigned responsibilities, so make sure your bullet points don’t read like a job description.
 Knowing what you’ve achieved in the past gives employers the most insight into what you’re likely to accomplish in this new role.

 Use action verbs

-You should aim to include some kind of metric in each bullet point.
+You should aim to include some kind of metric with each bullet point.
 Why?
-The more concrete and objective the result you can point to, the more convincing your accomplishments become.
+The more concrete and objective the result, the more convincing your accomplishments become.
 “Increased sales” is vague and unhelpful.
 “Increased sales by 300%” is specific, impressive, and easier to verify.

 Stick to relevant achievements

-Your bullet points should include strongest and most relevant accomplishments — emphasis on relevant.
-Increasing sales by 400% via cold calling may be impressive, but it won’t matter much to a hiring manager if you’re applying for a data entry position.
-To show your ability to do the job you’re applying for, check the job description and try to match up each bullet point with a job duty or key skill mentioned in the ad.
+Your bullet points should include your most impressive and relevant accomplishments.
+Increasing sales by 400% via cold calling may be outstanding, but it won’t matter much to a hiring manager if you’re applying for a data entry position.
+To show your ability to do the job you’re applying for, check the job description and try to match each bullet point with a job duty or key skill mentioned in the ad.

 Show career progression

-Recruiters want to see career progression, so try not to simply list the same types of accomplishments for each job.
-Even if you’ve held a series of jobs doing mostly the same thing, keep your more impressive or higher-level achievements for your more recent jobs to give a sense of progression.
+Recruiters want to see career progression, so try not to list the same types of accomplishments for each job.
+Even if you’ve held a series of jobs mainly doing the same thing, keep your more impressive or higher-level achievements for your recent roles to give a sense of progression.

 Remember, your resume should paint a clear picture of what makes you a strong candidate, so choose what to include — or exclude — based on the story you're trying to tell.